 You can find a detailed account of the First-Time Home Buyer Tax Credit on the Government of Canada’s website here.

-Eligible first-time home buyers can receive a maximum land transfer tax rebate amount of $4,475 on their Municipal Land Transfer Tax and up to $4,000 on their Provincial Land Transfer Tax.
+Eligible first time home buyers can receive first time buyer tax returns in Toronto, which include a maximum land transfer tax rebate amount of $4,475 on their Municipal Land Transfer Tax and up to $4,000 on their Provincial Land Transfer Tax.

-Purchasers must apply within 18 months of purchase to obtain their First-Time Home Buyer Land Transfer Tax rebate.
+Purchasers must apply within 18 months of purchase to obtain their first time home buyer tax credit in Toronto – namely the first time Home Buyer Land Transfer Tax rebate.
 You can use this Form to apply for the Ontario Land Transfer Tax Refund.

-The first is an additional $10,000 allowance for the Home Buyers’ Plan.
-Eligible home buyers can now withdraw up to $35,000 from their RRSPs as an interest-free loan (up from $25,000) to assist with the down payment on a property.
+With this provision, eligible home buyers can now withdraw up to $35,000 from their RRSPs (multiple RRSPs that the homeowner owns can be used for withdrawal) as an interest-free loan (up from $25,000) to assist with the down payment on a property.
 The loan needs to start being repaid two years after the year of withdrawal, with a total of 15 years to repay the amount that was withdrawn.